apt-tool/apt-core/README.md

+# Comparison of Scheduling Approaches in MAC

-Comparison of Scheduling Approaches in Medium Access Control.
+Comparison of Scheduling Approaches in Medium Access Control layer.